apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

    - **serviceofferingid** (the ID of the new service offering for the virtual machines in the cluster)
    - **size** (number of Kubernetes cluster worker nodes)

 Only running Kubernetes clusters can be scaled for size.
-When the service fails to scale the cluster, the cluster will show in Alert state else it will show in Running state.
+When the service fails to scale the cluster, the cluster will show in Alert state else if the scaling is successfull cluster will show up in Running state.

 Note: Only upscaling is supported while scaling clusters for service offering.